domainaware/parsedmarc/README.rst

       --hec-skip-certificate-verification
                             skip certificate verification for Splunk HEC
       -K [KAFKA_HOSTS [KAFKA_HOSTS ...]], --kafka-hosts [KAFKA_HOSTS [KAFKA_HOSTS ...]]
-                            s list of one or more Kafka hostnames --kafka-username KAFKA_USERNAME
+                            a list of one or more Kafka hostnames --kafka-username KAFKA_USERNAME
                             an optional Kafka username
       --kafka-password KAFKA_PASSWORD